MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 # Use the PC authoring application to create a guide

-Use the PC authoring application in Microsoft Dynamics 365 Guides to create the guide, choose an alignment method, add tasks and steps, write the instructions for your steps, and assign different types of assets to support those steps.
+Use the PC authoring application in Microsoft Dynamics 365 Guides to create a guide, choose an alignment method, add tasks and steps, write the instructions for your steps, and assign different types of assets to support those steps.
 Supporting assets include: